 Don’t forget to check any window screens.
 Small tears in the material create an entry point for a critter to crawl through when tenants have their windows open to circulate fresh air.

-Rodent proofing a home also falls on the tenant as they are responsible for the cleanliness of their own unit.
-You should encourage them to keep food sealed in plastic or glass containers.
+In addition, you should encourage them to keep food sealed in plastic or glass containers.
 Trash cans should be covered at all times, and trash should be kept off the floor.

 Educating tenants about the signs of a rodent infestation is also crucial.
 Ensure they understand how to identify a pest problem by teaching them to look for the following: